Crispy Shrimp Pasta Recipe

-Boil noodles according to package directions.
+Boil the pasta according to package directions.
 Meanwhile, grab three-fourths of a pound of raw shrimp that’s been peeled, deveined, and tails removed.
 This is just the right amount for two servings.

 Season generously with salt..